mahozad/wavy-slider/README.md

 It can also be used in a regular single-platform Android project using Jetpack Compose or (possibly) XML views.

+## Demo
+For a live, interactive demo go to https://mahozad.ir/wavy-slider.
+For real-world apps in various platforms using the library, see the [showcase](showcase) directory.

 ## Getting started

 For a single-platform project (Android or IOS or Desktop or JS):